irenezh1016/The-Economic-Impact-of-Natural-Disasters-in-Pacific-Island-Countries/README.md

 ## Part 2: Empirical Model

 To investigate the impact of natural disasters on growth and trade, we set up the estimation as below by adopting a similar specification as Dell et al. (2012), Felbermayr and Gröschl (2014) and Loayza et al. (2012).

 <img width="401" alt="Capture" src="https://user-images.githubusercontent.com/12699202/56688300-5947e900-66a6-11e9-8ac8-55bc50335f32.PNG">

-where yit is log(GDP) (or log(GDP per capita), trade balance/GDP, trade balance/GDP);
-NDit is natural disaster dummy variable that takes 1 if damage-to-GDP is above 75th percentile, or affected people-to-total population is above 75th percentile for the case that damage data is not available;12 Xit includes various control variables such as population, inflation, trade openness, and terms of trade growth of Australia and the U.S. interacted with the trade share with these two countries to capture global trade activity closely related to the Pacific islands.13 FEi is a country fixed effect, included to take account of country-specific heterogeneity; and FEt is a year-specific fixed effect, included to consider global macroeconomic shocks.
+where yit is log(GDP) (or log(GDP per capita), trade balance/GDP, trade balance/GDP); NDit is natural disaster dummy variable that takes 1 if damage-to-GDP is above 75th percentile, or affected people-to-total population is above 75th percentile for the case that damage data is not available;12 Xit includes various control variables such as population, inflation, trade openness, and terms of trade growth of Australia and the U.S. interacted with the trade share with these two countries to capture global trade activity closely related to the Pacific islands.13 FEi is a country fixed effect, included to take account of country-specific heterogeneity; and FEt is a year-specific fixed effect, included to consider global macroeconomic shocks.
 The subscripts i and t denote country and year, respectively.

+## Part 3: Results

+The results from the fixed effects model are presented in the left four columns of Table 4.
+We find that the adverse growth effect of severe natural disasters is statistically significant in most specifications.